 Broadband deals in Northern Ireland can vary greatly depending on where you live.
 If you live in a city or densely populated area, such as Belfast and Derry/Londonderry, you’ll be able to get plenty of broadband deals at your address.

 However, if you live rurally, your options are likely to be more limited.
-You should be able to get standard and fast fibre broadband, though you might not have access to gigabit full fibre broadband just yet.
+You should be able to get standard and fast fibre broadband, though you might not have access to gigabit full fibre broadband services just yet.

 You can get several types of broadband in Northern Ireland, although your options depend on where you live.